Defence industry of Ukraine: Structure

-Ukraine's defense industry is organized around Ukroboronprom, a state-owned conglomerate of over 130 companies.
+Ukraine's defence industry is organized around Ukroboronprom, a state-owned conglomerate of over 130 companies.
 These companies include Soviet era giants such as Ivchenko-Progress aircraft design bureau that was opened in 1945, to newer companies such as RPC Fort which came into existence in the 1990s.

 In August 2018, the Groysman government simplified the procedure for granting economic entities the right to export and import military goods and goods that contain data that constitute a state secret.
-This opened the market for private defense companies, which previously could only work with foreign clients through a state-owned company.
+This opened the market for private defence companies, which previously could only work with foreign clients through a state-owned company.

 In October 2018, speaking at the Atlantic Council in Washington, US Special Representative for Ukraine Kurt Volker said that the United States had lifted the arms embargo on Ukraine.
 This gave a boost to the international cooperation and development of private companies.

 On 22 July 2020, the new government ministry Ministry of Strategic Industries of Ukraine was established to aid and develop Ukraine's defence industry.